UN says more than 70 aid delivering truckers detained in northern Ethiopia | DW | 10.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The organization says the detentions amount to "a de facto humanitarian blockade."
-News of the detentions follows a day after 22 UN staff were arrested in the capital Addis Ababa.
+News of the detentions comes a day after 22 UN staff members were arrested in the capital, Addis Ababa.

 The UN and other groups have struggled to deliver aid to citizens caught up in fighting between Addis Ababa and the TPLF

-The UN has struggled to deliver food and medical aid to millions of people in Tigray in recent months and especially since Addis Ababa began conducting airstrikes in the region in mid-October.
+The UN has struggled to deliver food and medical aid to millions of people in Tigray in recent months and especially since Ethiopia's government began conducting airstrikes in the region in mid-October.
 "It is estimated that 80% of essential medication is no longer available" in the region, said the UN's humanitarian aid agency last week.

 Relations between the Ethiopian government and the international organization have been tense since seven top UN staff members were expelled from the country in late September after pushing for an end to ethnic fighting between the central government in Addis Ababa and armed fighters linked to the TPLF.
 The Ethiopian government accused UN leaders of "meddling" in the country's internal affairs after it was suggested that sanctions may be needed if the warring parties could not strike a peace deal.

-Germany's Foreign Ministry on Wednesday issued travel warnings for Ethiopia, urging all German citizens to leave the country in response to the "worsening conflict and its potential spread to other regions and even the capital Addis Ababa."
+Germany's Foreign Ministry on Wednesday issued travel warnings for Ethiopia, urging all citizens to leave the country in response to the "worsening conflict and its potential spread to other regions and even the capital, Addis Ababa."

 js/msh (AP, dpa)